Philip Henry Gosse: Opposition to Gosse

-In his study of the Royal Society of London in the second half of the nineteenth century, Andrew John Harrison argued that for well over a dozen years after 1870, Victorian Britain’s premier scientific body was controlled by scientists determined to promote Darwinism and agnostic naturalism.
+In his study of the Royal Society of London in the second half of the 19th century, Andrew John Harrison argued that for well over a dozen years after 1870, Victorian Britain’s premier scientific body was controlled by scientists determined to promote Darwinism and agnostic naturalism.
 According to Douglas Wertheimer, among those boycotted were the British neurologist H.C.
 Bastian, the Canadian geologist J.W.
 Dawson, and Gosse.

-Andrew John Harrison asserts that, in Gosse’s situation, the snub came the year after the publication of Omphalos, when Gosse submitted a paper for publication to the Royal Society.
-Douglas Wertheimer provides evidence that it was continued in 1881 (when Gosse submitted research to the Royal Society on Lepidoptera), and again during the period 1886-89 (when he co-published on Rotifera).
+Andrew John Harrison asserts that in Gosse’s situation, the snub came the year after the publication of Omphalos, when Gosse submitted a paper for publication to the Royal Society.
+Douglas Wertheimer provides evidence that it was continued in 1881 (when Gosse submitted research to the Royal Society on Lepidoptera) and again from 1886 to 1889 (when he co-published on Rotifera).

 Later career

-According to Edmund Gosse, his father's career was destroyed by his "strange act of wilfulness" in publishing Omphalos; Edmund claimed his father had "closed the doors upon himself forever."
-Douglas Wertheimer argues that this claim is disconnected from the facts: Gosse published five natural history books in the four years after Omphalos, three of which were incontrovertible contributions to science.
+According to Gosse, his father's career was destroyed by his "strange act of wilfulness" in publishing Omphalos; Edmund claimed his father had "closed the doors upon himself forever".
+Douglas Wertheimer argues that the claim is disconnected from the facts since Gosse published five natural history books in the four years after Omphalos, three of which were incontrovertible contributions to science.

 Just as Omphalos was appearing in 1857, Gosse, his son and their cook moved permanently from London to St Marychurch, Devon.
 (Gosse refused to use the "St" and even gave his address as Torquay so as not to have anything to do with the "so-called Church of England".)
 He soon became the pastor and overseer of the Brethren meeting.
-It was first held in a loft over a stable but shortly, under Gosse's preaching and peacemaking, in finer quarters—which he perhaps financed himself.
-His son said that his father "soon lost confidence in the Plymouth Brethren also, and for the last thirty years of his life he was really unconnected with any Christian body whatsoever."
-In fact Gosse was aligned for over 45 years with Brethren.
+It was first held in a loft over a stable but shortly, under Gosse's preaching and peacemaking, in finer quarters, which he perhaps financed himself.
+His son said that his father "soon lost confidence in the Plymouth Brethren also, and for the last thirty years of his life he was really unconnected with any Christian body whatsoever".
+In fact, Gosse was aligned for over 45 years with Brethren.

 During this period, Gosse made a special study of sea anemones (Actiniae) and in 1860 published Actinologia Britannica.
 Reviewers especially praised the colour lithographs made from Gosse's watercolours.
 The Literary Gazette said that Gosse now stood "alone and unrivalled in the extremely difficult art of drawing objects of zoology so as to satisfy the requirements of science" as well as providing "vivid aesthetic impressions".

-In 1860 Gosse married Eliza Brightwen (1813–1900), apparently of Quaker background but already familiar with Brethren ways, who shared Gosse's intense interest in both natural history and the well-being of his son.
+In 1860, Gosse married Eliza Brightwen (1813–1900), apparently of Quaker background but already familiar with Brethren ways, who shared Gosse's intense interest in both natural history and the well-being of his son.
 Gosse's second marriage was as happy as his first.
-In 1881 he wrote that Eliza was "a true yoke-fellow, in love, in spirit and in service."
+In 1881 he wrote that Eliza was "a true yoke-fellow, in love, in spirit and in service".